Aloo Gobi Matar Masala without Tomato

 Oil: I use sunflower oil.
 You can use mustard oil, coconut oil, peanut oil, ghee, or any other oil of your choice.

-Spices: turmeric powder, red chili powder, kashmiri red chili powder, coriander powder, cumin powder, garam masala.
+Spices: turmeric powder, red chili powder, kashmiri red chili powder, coriander powder, cumin powder, garam masala, and chicken masala powder.

 Kasuri methi: Adds extra aroma and taste.
 Do not skip this ingredient.